nabaneetLahiri/Cybersecurity-Training-Content/s1_threats_attacks_vulns.md

     3. **Resources/funding**: The amount of money and the value of the tech and gear being used.
     4. **Intent/motivation**: The reason for the attack, can be for political, monetary, or social reasons.
     5. **Use of Open-source intelligence (OSINT)**: Data that is collected through publicly available information.
 This can be used to help make decisions.
 Can be used by threat actors to help find their next target or how to best attack their target.
 OSINT is also incredibly helpful for mitigating risks and for identifying new threat actors.

-## <span style="color:#009fd4">1.4 Explain penetration testing concepts.</span>

-1. **Active reconnaissance**: Is the use of tools to send data to systems and then understanding their responses.
-Usually starts with various network and vulnerability scanners.
-Can be incredibly illegal and should not be engaged without being prepared and proper authorization.
-2. **Passive reconnaissance**: You are not touching any of the target’s equipment.
-Instead you are going through and gathering that is already available.
-Forums and social media are great sources for gathering information about the company and its employees.
-3. **Pivot**: In penetration testing it is using a compromised machine to attack other machines on the same network.
-Attacking and gaining access to an area of lower security in order to be more likely to have a successful attack on an area of greater security.
-Is also referred to as island hopping.
-4. **Initial exploitation**: Usually the hardest part.
-A vulnerability is taken advantage of to get into the network or system.
-5. **Persistence**: Installing backdoors or methods to keep access to the host or networks.
-6. **Privilege escalation**: Allows for a user to get a higher-level access than what authentication allows for.
-Can be resolved through patching and updating.
-Typically related to a bug or vulnerability.
-7. **Black box**: The pentester knows nothing about the network and  have no prior knowledge.
-8. **White box**: The pentester have full knowledge of the configurations allowing you to perform specific tests.
-9. **Gray box**: Some knowledge of the network; a mix of black and white.
-10. **Penetration testing vs. vulnerability scanning**: Penetration testing is an active attack on the network to exploit vulnerabilities, can assess potential damages and the potential of the exploits being found.
-Is done by a human.
-Vulnerability scans passively scans and identifies vulnerabilities.
-Is automated.

-## <span style="color:#009fd4">1.5 Explain vulnerability scanning concepts.</span>

-1. **Passively test security controls**: Uses an automated vulnerability scanner.
-Observes and reports findings.
-Does not take down systems, applications, or services, and doesn’t disrupt business.
-2. **Identify vulnerability**: Understanding common attacks and taking inventory of vulnerabilities.
-Scanners can report: missing updates, misconfigured security settings, and known exploits.
-3. **Identify lack of security controls**: Vulnerability scanners can identify missing patches or antivirus.
-4. **Identify common misconfigurations**: Weak passwords, default usernames and passwords, and open ports.
-5. **Intrusive vs. non-intrusive**: Intrusive testing can interrupt service, is much more detailed, and exploits vulnerabilities.
-Non-intrusive is more passive, does not exploit vulnerabilities, and does not disrupt service.
-6. **Credentialed vs. non-credentialed**: Credentialed are done as though it is inside the network, emulates an insider attack.
-Non-credentialed are done as though it is outside the network, emulates an outside attack.
-Shows what would be found if the network was scanned.
-7. **False positive**: A result which shows incorrectly that a condition or attribute is present.
-A false vulnerability.

-## <span style="color:#009fd4">1.6 Explain the impact associated with types of vulnerabilities</span>

-1. **Race conditions**: The behavior of a software, electronic, or another system’s output is dependent on the timing, sequence of events, or a factor out of the user’s control.
-Vulnerabilities due to:
-    1. **End-of-life systems**: No longer receives updates, and at a high risk to compromise.
-    2. **Embedded systems**: Programs added for automation and/or monitoring.
-Can allow for malicious programs to gain access through the added programs.
-    3. **Lack of vendor support**: Vendor does not support the product: does not update, improve, or protect the product.
-2. **Improper input handling:** The system does not properly validate data, allows for an attacker to create an input that is not expected.
-Allows for parts of the system vulnerable to unintended data.
-3. **Improper error handling**: The error messages display sensitive or private information that give the user too much data.
-4. **Misconfiguration/weak configuration**: If there is a door left open, hackers will find it.
-5. **Default configuration**: Uses the unsecure out-of-box settings.
-6. **Resource exhaustion**: A denial of service occurs, the amount of resources to execute an action are expended, making it unable for the action to be performed.
-7. **Untrained users**: Users are not properly informed on how to use the systems.
-This means that mistakes will more likely occur and that the system’s resources may be abused.
-8. **Improperly configured accounts**: Users should only be allowed to access the parts that they need to complete their work.
-9. **Vulnerable business processes**: All tasks, procedures, and functions should be properly assessed and the most valuable and vulnerable should be heavily protected.
-10. **Weak cipher suites and implementations**: Use of older and less robust cryptographic algorithms.
-EX.
-DES, WEP.
-11. Memory/buffer vulnerability:
-    1. **Memory leak**: Unused memory is not properly released.
-Leaves the system unresponsive.
-    2. **Integer overflow**: Large integer exceeds data storage capacity.
-    3. **Buffer overflow**: Too much data for the computer’s memory to buffer.
-    4. **NULL Pointer dereference**: Failed deference can cause memory corruption and the application to crash.
-    5. **DLL injection**: The attacker injects a DLL into a system's memory allowing for executing code.
-12. **System sprawl/undocumented assets**: Lack of internal inventory and allowing unsecure devices and systems to connect to the network.
-13. **Architecture/design weaknesses**: An insecure and poorly designed network.
-Ex.
-Not segmenting the systems or internal network.
-14. **New threats/zero day**: A zero-day threat, is a flaw that is unknown to the teams patching and fixing flaws.
-15. **Improper certificate and key management**: Allowing for unauthorized access to certificates and keys, which allows for sensitive data to be decrypted.
-And allowing for certificates to expire.